For many photographers, being self-employed is the ultimate dream.

 Utilize social media

-Social media is the number one way to market yourself.
+Social media is the number one way to market yourself and is a great way to find freelance photography work.
 While social media may result in fewer conversions to actual paying gigs, it’s a pivotal piece of your brand.
 If you’re not marketing on social media, then a key piece of your “online personality” is missing.

 What better way to market your photography business than through a social media platform that focuses on photos?
 It’s true — Instagram is a great place to begin building your online identity.
 However, it’s less of a business tool than it is a tool for “social selling,” or the act of building and engaging with an audience that may result in sales.